Statistical behaviour of interfaces subjected to curvature flow and torque effects applied to microstructural evolutions: Numerical Method

 This equation can be approximated for discrete interfaces using the following expression \cite{Florez2021a}:

-which is a variant of a discrete formulation proposed in \cite{BarralesMora2008} and where the index $i$ and $j$ are the identities of adjacent nodes $N_i$ and $N_j$ representing one of the segments $\overline{N_iN_j}$ of a given GB, $M_i$ is the mobility of node $N_i$, $\gamma_{ij}$, $t_{ij}$ and $\vec{n}_{ij}$ are respectively the boundary energy, the unit tangent vector and the normal of the segment $\overline{N_iN_j}$ and where $p$ is the number of segments connected to node $N_i$ (Eq.\ref{Eq:Model2KawaVelocity} also works for multiple junctions).
-Note the apparition of the term $\tau_{ij}$ which corresponds to the torque experienced by the segment $\overline{N_iN_j}$ due to the dependence on the inclination angle $\omega$ \cite{DeWit1959, herring1999surface}, this torque is defined as follows:
+which is a variant of a discrete formulation proposed in \cite{BarralesMora2008} and where the index $i$ and $j$ are the identities of adjacent nodes $N_i$ and $N_j$ representing one of the segments $\overline{N_iN_j}$ of a given GB, $\mu_i$ is the mobility of node $N_i$ and which will be considered as homogeneous in the following ($\mu_i=\mu$), $\gamma_{ij}$, $t_{ij}$ and $\vec{n}_{ij}$ are respectively the boundary energy, the unit tangent vector and the normal of the segment $\overline{N_iN_j}$ and where $p$ is the number of segments connected to node $N_i$ (Eq.\ref{Eq:Model2KawaVelocity} also works for multiple junctions).
+Note the appearing of the term $\tau_{ij}$ which corresponds to the torque experienced by the segment $\overline{N_iN_j}$ due to the dependence on the inclination angle $\omega$ \cite{DeWit1959, herring1999surface}, this torque is defined as follows: